precice/systemtests/docs/adapters-ci.md

 the adapter Dockerfiles with additional instruction to switch to the needed branch (the instruction should be injected prior to actually building an image).

-The resultant image is then tagged with the name of the branch/pull request and pushed to [Dockerhub](https://hub.docker.com/u/precice).
+The resulting image is then tagged with the name of the branch/pull request and pushed to [Dockerhub](https://hub.docker.com/u/precice).
 In the `docker-compose.yml` the image tag is controlled using  `{${SOLVER_NAME}_TAG}`( defaults to `latest`).
 Similarly, this environment variables is also specified in the specification of the Travis job for every solver participating in the test.